 When to choose Minified SVG

-- Removes whitespace, line breaks, and comments.
+- Whitespace, indentation, line breaks, and XML comments.

 Export a minified SVG from IconVectors

-Before vs. After
+Before vs. after

-Readable Native SVG (435 bytes):
+Readable native SVG (435 bytes):

 <?xml version="1.0" encoding="utf-8"?>